yuri/ngcourse/handout/04-controllers.md

 Angular's nested scope make it easy to setup controller-to-controller communication.
 There are three problems with this, however.

-1. The nested scope system is ununtuitive and hard to debug.
+1. The nested scope system is counterintuitive and hard to debug.
 2. Improper use of scope as a communication can lead to performance problems.
 3. Your controllers shouldn't be talking to each other directly in the first place.